Family, Friends, Hobbies, & Interests

 My Roots and Family

-Coming from a diverse background, my family’s rich culture opens many doors for enriching experiences.
-Having family in every corner of the world– from the United States to France to Israel– I enjoy listening to my family’s stories and learning about our history.
-Additionally, we stay close to our roots by keeping family traditions and explore further through traveling.
+My family’s rich culture opens doors for an array of enriching experiences.
+With family in every corner of the world– from the United States to Mexico, France, and Israel– I enjoy listening to their stories and learning about our history.
+Additionally, we stay close to our roots by keeping traditions alive and exploring further through traveling.

-At home, we celebrate mostly the Jewish holidays.
-Inviting our close friends and other family members that happen to be in town, we always try to make the evening meaningful and educational.
-With a set topic for conversation that connects to the holiday, our heated discussions are filled with a variety of perspectives.
-For example, this year during Passover, rather than having a classic ceremony/ “seder,” each guest was tasked with commenting on what enslaves them and what frees them in their lives.
-Adding a spice of intimacy and controversy to each celebration, we learn more about each other as a family while discovering more about our friends.
+At home, we celebrate all the Jewish holidays in addition to our weekly Friday night dinners.
+Inviting our close friends and other family members, many who are academics or professionals, we always try to infuse meaning and education into our evening.
+With often set topics for conversation that connect to the holiday, our heated discussions are filled with a variety of perspectives.
+For example, this year during our Passover ‘seder,’ each guest was tasked with commenting on what enslaves and frees them in their personal lives.
+Adding a spice of intimacy and controversy to each celebration, we learn more about each other as our discussions go deep into the night.

-Traveling with my family has been and still is a very prominent part of my life.
-Each year, we explore at least a couple new places internationally.
-Oftentimes, we choose to tour areas where we have family connections or an interest in the country’s history.
-Having tasted flavors of culture from around the world– from Morocco to Guatemala to Israel and all over Europe– I am thankful to have worldly awareness and global perspective.
-For example, in Central America, my eyes were opened up to what poverty some people really live in; seeing this made me appreciate how fortunate I am to have the life I do.
-Among all these vacations however, the most incredible experience was in 2016, when I travelled to Berlin, Prague, and Krakow to deepen my research in Holocaust studies.
+Traveling with my family will always be a very prominent part of my life.
+Each year, we explore various new states and countries.
+Oftentimes, we choose to areas based on the country’s history and culture.
+From Morocco to Guatemala to Israel and all over Europe– my global perspective has enhanced my development and maturity over the years.
+For example, in Central America, my eyes were opened up to true poverty.
+Beyond coming home more appreciative for the life I have, I reflected further.
+I was amazed to see how people, who struggle to put food on the table for the families, are truly happy–it was beautiful.
+Among all these vacations however, the most incredible experience was in 2016, when I travelled in Germany, the Czech Republic, and Poland to deepen my research in Holocaust studies.

-In my free time, I love hanging out with my friends.
-Since I have over schools a few times, I enjoy bringing all my friends together to meet each other and have a good time.
-Whether it be going on a hike, having dinner together, or seeing a movie, it is always fun to catch up with those I don’t see as often as I’d like to.
-Having a great circle of friends around me is very important as I love to have a variety of conversations and learn from different points of views and opinions.
+In my free time, I love spending time with my friends.
+Having moved schools a few times, I enjoy bringing all my friends together.
+Whether it be going on a hike, having dinner together, or seeing a movie, we engage in interesting conversations that keep us up all night!
+From politics to religion and philosophy, our discussions never fail to impress me as I constantly gather new ideas and knowledge.
+Having a great circle of friends around me is essential to enriching my life and broadening my perspectives.

-I play varsity tennis for my school and play tournaments individually.
-I have been playing tennis for about 4 years and before that, I did gymnastics, soccer, and horseback riding.
-In the winter, I love going up to Vail or Utah with my dad and several friends and going snowboarding.
+I play varsity tennis and regularly compete in individual tournaments.
+I have been playing tennis for about 5 years and before that, I did gymnastics, soccer, and horseback riding.
+In the winter, I love going up to Vail or Utah with my dad and several friends and spending time on the slopes.
 I’ve been playing piano since I was 5 years old and despite it’s many challenges, I am thankful for being able to play and read music.
-I also love celebrating cultural festivals and holidays with my friends who come from diverse backgrounds and traditions.
-Because of my passion for promoting tolerance in my community, I decided to do projects such as this blog and others, to do so.
+I also love celebrating cultural festivals and holidays with my friends, ranging from Chinese and Japanese Tea ceremonies, to the Indian festival of Diwali, and the Persian New Year.
+I find my experiences in celebrating different cultures and philosophies extremely valuable.

 My Academic Interest